MitkoVtori/MitkoVtori.github.io/README.md

 ```

 ### style
-This is the rest of the style.
+This is the default version of the rest of the style.
 It has comments with explanations in it.

+**See the full code [here](styles/style.css)**
 ```css
 html {
     background: black;